pooyagolchian/vue-star-rate/readme.md

 ### Vue.js fontawesome icon rate component

-It's easy to used Vue.js component for star rating!
+It's easy to use Vue.js component for star rating!

 1. This package is fully customized (Shape, Color, Rate, ...)
 2. I'm Using [Vue font awesome][1]